robotron2084/enemy-fsm/README.md

   * Unity Support
   * Unity Editor Support
   * Use either `async Task` or standard functions.
-  * Using Functional Core, Imperative Shell principles.
+  * Using Functional Core/Imperative Shell principles.
   * Using reflection to allow for lightweight setup.
+  * Not tied to MonoBehaviours.

-Not looking for
+Not looking for:
   * Nested structures.
   * Triggers

-Future Goals
+### Future Goals

   * Performance.
-  * Unitask support.
+  * [UniTask](https://github.com/Cysharp/UniTask) support ( kind of implicitly supported!)
   * Make it a package.
   * A better name! :D